tanpham199/cra-custom-template/README.md

 ### Linter

 - ESLint with airbnb configs
-- Stylelint with SCSS and SCSS module config
+- Stylelint with SCSS and SCSS module configs
 - Pre-commit hook to format, run test and lint committed files

 ### Baseline CSS preset